Hollowpath/bakes/README.md

 ### 3. Authorization
 - **Method Used**: Role-based access control.
 - **Enhancements**:
-  - Users are assigned roles (e.g., user, admin) upon registration.
+  - Users are assigned as user upon registration.
   - Access to specific pages and functionalities is restricted based on user roles.

 ### 4. XSS and CSRF Prevention